 Directed/Special Independent Study

-DIS courses are specially designed to allow the student to pursue particular topics within a specific academic discipline under the guidance of a qualified instructor.
+DIS courses are allow the student to pursue particular topics within a specific academic discipline under the guidance of a qualified instructor.

 - A course was canceled due to insufficient enrollment

 - The student is unable to register for a needed regularly offered class because of medical reasons

 - The student has experienced an unexpected job transfer

 - The student is in his/her last term and a course required for graduation is not being offered.

 Students may complete a maximum of 15 hours of coursework through independent study.

 The instructor specifies the requirements that the student must complete, including tests, periodic class attendance, and term papers.

 The college’s regular grading system applies.
 Independent study grades have the same status as those acquired through regular class attendance.